Adam Daley Wilson Adam Daley Wilson

 “I first called Adam for a brief because of his clerkship.
 I keep calling him because he knows how to litigate and he’s a great sounding board for strategy on my projects.” — Silicon Valley solo practitioner.
 Repeat work.

-“Your [motion to dismiss pursuant to Fed.
+“Your [motion to dismiss a civil RICO and RICO conspiracy claim pursuant to Fed.
 R. 12(b)(6)] in federal court was very, very good” — Pennsylvania / New Jersey complex litigation attorney.

 “I love working with you.
 I have briefing in three new matters over the next two months.” — Founder and partner at Los Angeles commercial litigation firm.
 Repeat work.